console2002/polymarketanalyst/README.md

 ├── get_current_markets.py       # Script to get current markets
 ├── .gitignore                   # Specifies intentionally untracked files to ignore ├── README.md                    # This file
-└── market_data.csv              # Historical data (auto-generated and used by dashboard)
+└── *.csv                         # Daily historical data (auto-generated and used by dashboard)
 ```

 ## Contributing